langmead-lab/recount-pump/README.md

 * The job queue is exhausted
 * A runtime error causes the parent python process running on the node to prematurely terminate

-By far the most common cause for node stopages is allocation expirations (1st one), since node allocations to be much shorter than what's needed to process a medium-large Monorail run.
-This will have the effect of stopping jobs in the middle which will need to be restarted.
-This is expected and these jobs will be visible again on the queue after a pre-defined time period (typically 30 min to 3 hours) controlled by `visibility_timeout` in the `creds/queue.ini` settings file for the project.
+By far the most common cause for `node` stopages is allocation expirations (1st one), since `node` allocations are much shorter than what's needed to process a medium-large Monorail run.
+This will have the effect of stopping `job`s in the middle which will need to be restarted.
+This is expected and these `job`s will be visible again on the queue after a pre-defined time period (typically 30 min to 3 hours) controlled by `visibility_timeout` in the `creds/queue.ini` settings file for the `project`.

-If many concurrent attempts are made which end up being successful for a particular job, this indicates the `visibility_timeout` setting for the job queue is too short and should be elongated.
+If many concurrent attempts are made which end up being successful for a particular `job`, this indicates the `visibility_timeout` setting for the `job` queue is too short and should be elongated.

 Also related to this, the `max_receive_count` also in `creds/queue.ini`, controls how many times a job is attempted before dumping it to the Dead Letter Queue (DLQ).
 Typically this is 3-6 times, depending on the project, however, in certain cases (SRA) it may be necessary to reduce this to 1-2 to rapidly fail samples which simply won't download.

-In the 2nd case above, the parent process running on the node will wait until all worker children have finished w/o error and then it will finish itself and relinquish the node.
-If a worker process fails for any reason, the parent will start a new process in its place and continue checking children processes.
+In the 2nd `node` stop case above, the parent process running on the `node` will wait until all `worker` processes (children) have finished w/o error and then it will finish itself and relinquish the `node`.
+If a child `worker` process fails, the parent will start a new `worker` process in its place and continue checking `worker` processes.

 ## Settings Files